 Primary source instruction is a great way to introduce students to research in archives and special collections.
-We provide various workshops formats for undergraduate and graduate-level students in all disciplines and can offer a variety of physical or digitized material corresponding to the class subject.
+We provide various workshops formats for undergraduate and graduate-level students in all disciplines and can offer a variety of physical or digitized material corresponding to the course subject.

 - Introduction to Archives & Special Collections: Outlines the type of material held in our collections, how to navigate catalogues, finding aids and requesting material in archival institutions.